 • The Issue: Poison ivy and oak release a resin called urushiol, and it’s contact with that resin that leads to the rash.
 Experts say more than half the population of the U.S. and Canada are susceptible to reacting to poison ivy’s urushiol.

 • Signs: A poison ivy rash typically occurs within 24 hours, though sometimes it will develop as late as 3 days after exposure.
 (An old wives’ tale is that the rash appears immediately – not so.)
 Unfortunately, the symptoms can last for 2 to 3 weeks.

-• Myths: Contrary to what you may hear or see on the Internet, the rash is not contagious and it does not spread.
+• Myths: Contrary to what you may hear or read online, the rash is not contagious and it does not spread.
 It just seems as if spreading is occurring, since resin absorbed by the skin may slowly cause increasing blistering.

 • Prevention: The key step is to avoid poison ivy/oak whenever possible.
 Repeated exposures can lead to more severe dermatitis.
 If going for a nice walk in the woods, cover up: wear long sleeves, pants and sneakers not sandals.